The Missing Link for Active Women in Perimenopause

 A Different Approach: Finding the Root Cause

-“What is the primary driver in this person’s system right now?”
+“What is the primary driver in this system?”

 What I See in Active Women (Especially Runners)